osheanlee/osheanlee.github.io/content/blog/3-EEandBQ.md

 Open your Google Cloud SDK Shell, and once you are in the terminal, enter the command `type C:\<directory where the notepad.txt is> | gsutil -m cp -r -I <directory where you want to save the files`.

 And...that's it!
-Just wait for the download to finish, but you will notice that it is a lot faster than using the EarthExplorer Bulk Downloader.
+Just wait for the download to finish, and you will notice that it is a lot faster than using the EarthExplorer Bulk Downloader.